W.Va. governor halts proposed entrance fee at state parks

 “West Virginians are struggling, and at this time there is no way I can go along with charging a fee to enjoy our state parks,” the governor declared, according to a report by WDTV.

-Visitors to six West Virginia state parks and a state forest were to be charged entrance fees this year, according to Stephen McDaniel, director of the W.Va.
+Visitors to six West Virginia and a were to be charged entrance fees this year, according to Stephen McDaniel, director of the W.Va.
 Division of Natural Resources.

 The fees were part of a pilot project designed to support the state parks system’s maintenance costs, which McDaniel said could generate an additional $1 million annually for maintenance and upkeep.